MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

-For the analysis of the differentiated impact of UC on lone parent families, ONS data on the [proportion of lone household](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/families/adhocs/13586estimatednumberofhouseholdsbyselectedhouseholdtypeslocalauthoritiesinenglandandwalescountiesandregionsofenglandscottishcouncilareasandgreatbritainconstituentcountries2004to2019) was collected for the 2016-2019 period for English, Scottish and Welsh local authorities.
+For the analysis of the differentiated impact of UC on lone parent families, ONS data on the [proportion of lone household](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/families/adhocs/13586estimatednumberofhouseholdsbyselectedhouseholdtypeslocalauthoritiesinenglandandwalescountiesandregionsofenglandscottishcouncilareasandgreatbritainconstituentcountries2004to2019) was collected and cleaned for the 2016-2019 period for English, Scottish and Welsh local authorities.

 **Geography: Local authorities (called ltla for Lower Tier Local Authorities)**